kadena-community/kadena-cli-user-test/Readme.md

 2.  **Execute Scenario**: Finish all scenarios listed below.

+3.  **Write down Feedback**: The reporter will document the experience, including any challenges faced, areas for improvement, and overall feedback (Optionally you can use the [template below](#feedback-template)).

 ---

 ### **Scenarios for Testing Using Kadena CLI on Testnet**

 #### **Scenario 1: Add and Fund Accounts on Testnet**

-**Objective**: Utilize the Kadena CLI to create and fund two accounts on the Testnet.
+**Objective**: Utilize the Kadena CLI to create and fund **two accounts** on the Testnet.
 Note that the `config init` command typically creates an initial account.
 If `config init` has been used, only one additional account needs to be created.
-If `config init` has not been used, the steps should be repeated to create two accounts.
+If `config init` has not been used, the steps should be repeated to create the second account.

 **Steps**: